Insights > How to Get Started with Points, Miles, and Credit Cards

 For example, United Airlines offers five levels of elite status to its members, with the ability to earn miles for reward flights, complimentary upgrades, airport lounge access, and more.
 However, its miles aren’t considered as valuable as American Airlines miles, because you’ll be charged more for similar flights.

-Even if you travel completely within the United States, you may want to consider signing up for an international-airline frequent-flier program or two.
+Even if you travel completely within the United States, you may want to consider signing up for an international airline frequent flyer program or two.

 Why?
 As we said, different airlines are going to provide different benefits to their members.
 This expands to international programs as easily as domestic ones.